 The CAISO-calculated maximum allowable import bid price is not greater than $1,000/MWh.

-2. Pricing parameters will be scaled to a $2,000/MWh power balance penalty price when either of the following conditions exist in any interval of the market horizon:
+Pricing parameters will be scaled to a $2,000/MWh power balance penalty price when either of the following conditions exists in any interval of the market horizon:

-Resource-specific resources have submitted a cost-verified energy bid greater than $1,000/MWh.
+A Resource-specific resource has submitted a cost-verified energy bid greater than $1,000/MWh.

 The CAISO-calculated maximum allowable import bid price is greater than $1,000/MWh.